murnanedaniel/GeometricAttention/README.md

 top jet tagging, and show that it is competitive in tagging accuracy, and uses far fewer computational resources than all other comparable models.

 **n.b.
 An initial version of this work (paper and poster) referred to the proposed model as *GravNet++*.
-This name has been changed to *GravNetNorm* to avoid confusion - the proposed model is not an "uprade" of GravNet, but rather a different choice of normalization and training procedure.**
+This name has been changed to *GravNetNorm* to avoid confusion - the proposed model is not an "upgrade" of GravNet, but rather a different choice of normalization and training procedure.**

 ## Repository Structure
 All scripts to run from the commandline are available at the top-level: `preprocess_events.py`, `train_model.py` and `evaluate_model.py`.
 These scripts call upon config files in the `Config` directory.
 They use the Pytorch Lightning modules in the `LightningModules` directory.
 In that directory, `jet_gnn_base.py` contains a Lightning class that handles all training logic.
 The `Models/gravnet.py` contains our implementation of the `GravNet` class, which can handle both the vanilla GravNet convolution, and our model GravNetNorm.